ProfessorBrunner/crowdsource/CrowdsourceWebApp/README.md

 Rober J. Brunner

 ## Main Attractions
-1. The Admin can be able to setup any croudsource experiment based on images, videos etc.
+1. The Admin can be able to setup any crowdsource experiment based on images, videos etc.
 2. In Addition, user will be able to select pre-assigned labels, as well as enter free-form text to describe unusual or interesting classes in the corresponding experiment.

 ## Technologies Used